Page Content

 The Mayo Clinic Clinical Child/Pediatric Psychology Postdoctoral Fellowship is a two-year program accredited by the APA-Commission on Accreditation.
 The program is well suited to learners seeking comprehensive, personalized training to prepare them for the highest level of certification in clinical child/pediatric psychology and for a trajectory of leadership in academic medicine.

-The program is highly flexible to allow you personalized training across clinical, research, educational, and other professional activities.
+The program allows you personalized training across clinical, research, educational, and other professional activities.
 Fellows typically engage in activities across clinical child and pediatric psychology, with integration of complex mental health and medical concerns frequently present in practice.

 Personalized training plans and progress review are guided by specialty competencies as defined by Council of Specialties in Professional Psychology and the Clinical Child Psychology Specialty Council and the American Board of Clinical Child and Adolescent Psychology.
 As such, fellows’ training has both breadth and depth.
 You develop broad advanced-level competencies, facility with evidence-based practices across common psychiatric and health problems presenting in childhood and adolescence, and the ability to work with children and families facing complex, multi-diagnostic concerns.
 As for depth, fellows also develop expertise in an area of interest through targeted selection of clinical, research, and other professional activities.